davidyap7/admin/adminpublic.md

 # Signing up for {{site.data.keyword.Bluemix_notm}}

-You can sign up for an {{site.data.keyword.Bluemix}} account by using an existing IBMid, by creating a new IBMid, or by using a federated ID.
+You can sign up for an {{site.data.keyword.Bluemix}} account by going to the [{{site.data.keyword.Bluemix_notm}} homepage](https://console.bluemix.net/) and selecting **Create a free account**.
+You can use an existing IBMid, create a new IBMid, or use a federated ID.
 A federated ID is an ID within a company's domain that has been registered with IBM so that the domain and user credentials can be used to access IBM web applications.
 {:shortdesc}

 {: #federatedid}